The Missing Cross to Purity

 in the days of Jezebel, and in the days of Stephen;

-yet they live themselves in the law of sin and death;
+yet they themselves live in the law of sin and death;

 which they obey when they do evil;